Salient ImageNet: How to discover spurious features in Deep Learning?: Introduction

-Ideally, we expect our trained models to show a low drop in accuracy for corruptions in spurious regions and a high drop for that of the causal regions.
-However, using a standard Resnet-50 model, we discover multiple classes for which the model shows a trend contradictory to our expectations: a significantly higher \textit{spurious drop} compared to the \textit{causal drop}.
-As an example, for the class drake (Figure \ref{fig:drake_example}), we discover that corrupting any of the spurious features results in a significantly higher drop ($> 40\%$) compared to corrupting any of the causal features ($< 5\%$).
+Ideally, we expect our trained models to show a low drop in accuracy for corruptions in spurious regions and a high drop for that of the core regions.
+However, using a standard Resnet-50 model, we discover multiple classes for which the model shows a trend contradictory to our expectations: a significantly higher \textit{spurious drop} compared to the \textit{core drop}.
+As an example, for the class drake (Fig. \ref{fig:drake_example}), we discover that corrupting any of spurious features results in a significantly higher drop ($> 40\%$) compared to corrupting any of core features ($< 5\%$).
 We show many more examples in Appendix \ref{sec:compare_causal_spurious_appendix}.
-For various standard models (Resnet-50, Wide-Resnet-50-2, Efficientnet-b4, Efficientnet-b7), we evaluate their accuracy drops due to corruptions in spurious or causal regions at varying degrees of corruption noise and find no significant differences between their spurious or causal drops suggesting that none of the models differentiates between causal and spurious visual attributes in their predictions (Figure \ref{fig:compare_drops}).
+For various standard models (Resnet-50, Wide-Resnet-50-2, Efficientnet-b4, Efficientnet-b7), we evaluate their accuracy drops due to corruptions in spurious or core regions at varying degrees of corruption noise and find no significant differences between their spurious or core drops suggesting that none of the models significantly differentiates between core and spurious visual attributes in their predictions (Fig. \ref{fig:compare_drops}).
+In summary, our methodology has the following steps: \begin{itemize} \item {\bf Step 1:} We select neural features as penultimate-layer neurons of a pretrained robust network and visualize them using a few highly activating samples (Section \ref{subsec:extract_select_viz_features}). \item {\bf Step 2:} Using Mechanical Turk, we annotate neural features as core or spurious (Section \ref{sec:mturk_discover}). \item {\bf Step 3:} Using neural feature annotations, we automatically annotate core and spurious visual attributes on many more samples without any human supervision (Section \ref{sec:mturk_discover}). \item {\bf Step 4:} Using another Mechanical Turk study, we show that our methodology generalizes extremely well to identify core/spurious visual attributes on new samples (Section \ref{sec:generalization}). \item {\bf Step 5:} Applying steps 1-4 to Imagenet, we develop a new dataset called {\it Salient Imagenet} whose samples, in addition to the class label, are annotated by core and/or spurious masks (Section \ref{sec:salient_imagenet}). \item {\bf Step 6:} Using such a richly annotated dataset, we assess {\it core/spurious accuracy} of standard models by adding small noise to spurious/core visual attributes, respectively (Section \ref{sec:evaluate_models}). \end{itemize} To the best of our knowledge, this is the first work that introduces a general methodology to discover core and spurious features with limited human supervision by leveraging neurons in the penultimate layer of a robust model as interpretable visual feature detectors.
+Also, this is the first work that releases a version of Imagenet with annotated spurious and core image features.
+We believe that this work opens future research directions to leverage richly annotated datasets to develop deep models that mainly rely on core and meaningful features in their inferences.